Prepare, Repair and Preserve your Property this summer

 Trees and Vegetation; should always be controlled.
 Trees and large shrubbery to close to a property can cause major structural issues.
 Roots often penetrate through concrete and brick foundations causing them to fail during their search for water.
 As well as root penetration trees and shrubs absorb large amounts of water and in the South East most of our properties are built on clay which hold large amounts of water but in dry spells the clay will shrink and can cause foundation settlement so it is important to control the growth of trees and vegetation.

-If you require any further help or advice be sure to contact one of the leading structural repair contractors carrying out free surveys across the South. contact your nearest office on 0207 559 1410 or 0117 369 1410. or Email firstname.lastname@example.org
+If you require any further help or advice be sure to contact one of the leading structural repair contractors carrying out free surveys across the South.
+Contact us on 0333 444 0154 or Email firstname.lastname@example.org